DasithEdirisinghe/glb2usdz/README.md

 ```

 * <glb2usdz> project has two main files:
-    * Dockerfile
-    * server.js

     * Dockerfile:
         * Based on the [this](https://hub.docker.com/repository/docker/dasithdev/usd-from-gltf) docker image
         * server.lambdaHandler will invoke when the lambda function is triggered

     * server.js

         Does main use cases:

         * Download a glb file from S3 bucket
         * Convert it to Usdz format
         * Upload the usdz file to the s3 bucket
         * Update the dynamodb table

-* cd to the glb2usdz directory and follow these steps
+* Then CD to the glb2usdz directory and follow these steps

 ```bash
 sudo docker login --username AWS --password $(aws ecr get-login-password --region REGION) xxxxxxxxxxx.dkr.ecr.REGION.amazonaws.com